croos90/LindenbaumTarski/README.md

-# BSc_project
-Lindenbaum-Tarski algebra in cubical agda
+# Lindenbaum-Tarski algebra in cubical agda